FAQs¶

 This specific server URL can be found at the top of the Identity and Access Management specification under the 'servers' section.
 Each API specification will have a different server.

-Each endpoint listed in the API specification such as GET /oauth2/auth is a specific request to make to the server.
+Each endpoint listed in the API specification, such as GET /oauth2/auth is a specific request to make to the server.
 That request is sent as part of the URL itself by appending it:

-Oftentimes, there is more information that needs to be sent to the server, which can be appended as query parameters.
+Often, there is more information that needs to be sent to the server, which can be appended as query parameters.
 These query parameters can be found in the API specifications, such as these query parameters:

 https://accounts.brillion.geappliances.com/oauth2/auth?response_type=code&client_id=<Your-ClientId>&redirect_uri=<Your-RedirectUri>&access_type=offline&state=<someValue>